bombasticSlacks/Aspirant/Game/Designing-Armour.md

 ### Materials
-Armour is made of [materials](materials), which determine its characteristics, see [Materials](Armour#Materials) for more details.
+Armour is made of [Materials](Example-Materials), which determine its characteristics, see [Materials](Armour#Materials) for more details.
 Martial or Exotic [Quality](Armour#Quality) armour will require a small amount of secondary material to reinforce, pad, or affix the primary material to.
 Materials, whether they be the primary or secondary material, will also give access to material specific [Armour-Traits](Armour-Traits) for Martial and Exotic armours.

 #### Material Table
 This is a list of the base values an armour with each primary material will have.